- Guinea henweed

-The whole plant extracts cause anxiolytic effects, whereas an extract of aerial parts showed anxiogenic properties (15), and root extracts showed anticonvulsant effects in mice (16).
+The whole plant extracts have anxiolytic effects, whereas an extract of aerial parts showed anxiogenic properties (15), and root extracts showed anticonvulsant effects in mice (16).
 Although petiveria extract exhibited anti-inflammatory and analgesic effects in animals (8), it did not show any benefits in patients with osteoarthritis compared with placebo (9).

 In vitro and in vivo assays showed that petiveria has mutagenic effects (11).
 More studies are needed to evaluate its traditional uses.

 Laboratory studies suggest P. alliacea may have anticancer effects.
 In one study, it was shown to mediate changes in glycolytic enzyme expression causing a decrease in glucose uptake and lactate production, thereby inducing apoptosis in breast adenocarcinoma cells (18).